 California is worried that because the current White House doesn’t accept climate science NASA could be forced to switch off climate probes under pressure from President Trump.
 Thus, in a speech at the Global Climate Action Summit held in San Francisco that drew an estimated 4,000 people from around the world, Governor Jerry Brown stated

-The post The United Kingdom Announces Plans to Construct its First Spaceport appeared first on Asgardia Space News.
+The post California Could Launch It’s Own Satellite to Address Climate Change appeared first on Asgardia Space News.

 NASA’s Ice, Cloud and Land Elevation Satellite, it’s newest Earth-orbiting satellite known as ICESat-2 for short will employ laser technology to measure minute changes in the planet’s solar ice sheets.
 The data will assist climate scientists in understanding just how rapidly that ice is melting as global temperatures increase.
 As Asgardia strives to protect the